Neural Knitworks is a collaborative project about mind and brain health.

 With encouragement from the Soiree’s organiser Sophie Weeks and fellow artist Rita Pearce, the idea for the Neural Knitworks exhibition at Hazelhurst Regional Gallery soon took hold.

-Inspiring Australia’s NSW Manager Jackie Randles worked with the artists to extend the concept beyond the gallery as a National Science Week community art project.
+Inspiring Australia NSW's then Manager Jackie Randles worked with the artists to extend the concept beyond the gallery as a National Science Week community art project.
 Input also came from Jenny Whiting, Heather Main, Deirdre Molloy, Sarah McKay, Rod Dowling, Kuldip Sidhu and Carrie Kibbler.
 We’ve blogged about the development of the project too.

-Huge thanks to the many scientific researchers who provided access to inspirational images used as the basis of patterns, and to all those who have offered support and assistance along the way to bring this big woolly project to life.
+Huge thanks to the many scientific researchers who provided access to inspirational images used as the basis of patterns, and to all those who have donated neurons and offered support and assistance along the way to bring this big woolly project to life.

-Founding partners include Hazelhurst Regional Gallery and Arts Centre, Inspiring Australia (NSW), ANSTO, Your Brain Heath, Brain & Mind Research Institute, the Centre for Healthy Brain Ageing, and Alzheimer’s Australia Dementia Research Foundation.
-New partner Caringbah Lions Club joins us for 2015.
+Founding partners include Hazelhurst Regional Gallery, Inspiring NSW, ANSTO, Your Brain Heath, Brain & Mind Research Institute, the Centre for Healthy Brain Ageing, and Alzheimer’s Australia Dementia Research Foundation.
+The Caringbah Lions Club joined in 2015.

 References and Acknowledgements